-The photo tip for today is: In your portrait photography, use “short lighting” and “broad lighting” patterns.
+The photo tip for today is about using “short lighting” and “broad lighting” patterns in your portrait photography.
 Flat lighting will ruin your portrait photography!
-Caution… An on camera flash aimed at the subject will produce flat lighting.
+Caution: An on-camera flash aimed at the subject will produce flat lighting.
 Bounce the flash off the walls, ceilings, off a reflector or something else.
 Never aim it directly at your subject.

-I’ve discussed – many times – that you need to add shadows to your portrait photography to create depth and realism.
-It is the 3D effect of shadows that makes our photography come to life!
-If you use flat lighting – where the face is evenly lit and there are no shadows – your portraits will look dull, lifeless and uninteresting.
-Plus, it will make the subject’s face look wider and heavier – which is something worth avoiding.
+I’ve discussed many times that you need to add shadows to your portrait photography to create depth and realism.
+It’s the three dimensional effect of shadows that makes our photography come to life.
+If you use flat lighting, where the face is evenly lit and there are no shadows, your portraits will look dull and lifeless.
+Plus, it will make the subject’s face look wider and heavier—which is something worth avoiding.

 On the other hand, flat lighting is a useful technique to tone down or eliminate acne or facial scars.
 But, there are other facial blemish removal alternatives.
 Acne and scars are among the few times that I recommend using Photoshop and “fixing” the photo after the fact.
 In other words, shoot using the best lighting pattern for your subject’s facial shape and remove the acne later!